What is the best dog harness available in 2019? When taking your dog out for a walk – you want to make sure the trail is both pleasant and safe.

 1. 🏆 Ruffwear All Day Adventure Dog Harness

-The king of harnesses and one we use often on our Great Danes and Cavalier King Charles Spaniel.
-This is a truly exceptional make of harness, often rated the best dog harness and ideal if you have a pup with a tendency to pull on their lead.
+Ruffwear All Day Adventure is a genuinely exceptional make of harness, often rated the best front clip dog harnesses (if not overall harness) and ideal if you have a dog or puppy with a tendency to pull on their lead.

-As the name suggests this is a harness with back and front clips.
-An aluminium V-ring hoop at the back (top) of the harness to clip a lead on for everyday walking.
+As the name suggests, this is a harness with back and front clips.
+There’s an aluminium V-ring hoop at the back (top) of the harness to clip a leash on for everyday walking.

-Simply attach the leash as normal to the top, then attach the second point to the front which allows you to guide your dog without discomfort.
-This is an important point as some non-pull harnesses have a tendency to pinch the pet’s skin when they pull, which can increase the pulling behaviour as a way of avoiding the discomfort.
+Comfort is an essential point as some non-pull harnesses tend to pinch the pet’s skin when they pull, which can increase the pulling behaviour as a way of avoiding the discomfort.

-Putting on and taking off a Ruffware is easy and there are a few different options.
+It’s also a padded dog harness.
+Both the inside chest and belly area is padded for additional comfort.How to put on a dog harness: Putting on and taking off a Ruffware harness is easy and there are a few different options.
 From our experience, we prefer to place the harness neck over the head then clip behind the front legs.

 The material is made from sturdy and lightweight nylon.
-The woven straps are robust and adapted from mountaineering technology for extra strong hold.
+The woven straps are robust and adapted from mountaineering technology for an extra secure hold.

 In addition to the no-pull features, the harness is packed with little extras.
 Reflective trims are lined along the outside of the harness for better visibility when out walking your dog in darker conditions.
 There is also a holder for placing a dogs ID tag.